Eduena-Endownment-Fund/eduena-web/README.md

 ## Technologies Used

 - **Frontend**: React, Next.js, TypeScript, Tailwind CSS
-- **UI Components**: @nextui-org/react, @headlessui/react, @heroicons/react, @rainbow-me/rainbowkit
+- **UI Components**: @nextui-org/react, @headlessui/react, @heroicons/react
+- **Backend Smart Contract Integration**: Wagmi, Viem, @rainbow-me/rainbowkit

 ## Note

 The pages such as Projects, Create Project, and Dashboard are static and are intended for mock or demonstration purposes only.
 They do not have any real functionality.

-## Why Invest in Eduena Web?
+## Why Invest in Eduena?

-Eduena Web is poised to revolutionize the way endowment funds are managed.
+Eduena is connecting donors, organizations, and beneficiaries transparently and securely.
 By providing a transparent and efficient platform for project funding and monitoring, we aim to attract more donors and ensure that funds are utilized effectively.
 Our platform's user-friendly interface and comprehensive features make it an ideal solution for organizations looking to maximize the impact of their endowment funds.

-Investing in Eduena Web means supporting a project that has the potential to drive significant positive change in various sectors, including healthcare, education, technology, and more.
+Investing in Eduena means supporting a project that has the potential to drive significant positive change in various sectors, including healthcare, education, technology, and more.
 Join us in our mission to make a difference through effective endowment fund management.

 ## Navigation